-For network management, we provide a LiveCD for the Linux management node which serves as the starting point for any configuration.
+For network management, we provide a LiveCD for the Linux management node.
+It serves as the starting point for any configuration.
 If the LiveCD detects an USB-storage device at boot time, it loads its configuration (ssl-certificates, passwords, node-definitions, cfengine-keys).
-If no USB device is detected with these configuration files, the LiveCD prompts the user to provide the initial configuration parameters on the console.
-Once the LiveCD has retrieved its initial configuration, the user connects with a web browser to the LiveCD's SSL web server.
-The new network can be defined on the setup page by providing the number of nodes, their host names and some passwords.
-The LiveCD then generates individual images for each of the nodes and the user has to install each image on the corresponding node.
+If no USB device is detected with these configuration files, the LiveCD prompts the user to provide the initial configuration parameters on console.
+Once the LiveCD has its initial configuration, the user connects with a web browser to the LiveCD's SSL web server.
+The new network can be defined on the setup page.
+One has to provide the number of nodes, their host names and some passwords.
+Then the LiveCD generates individual images for each node.
+The user installs each image on the corresponding node.

-Each node's network setup may be configured with the web interface.
-This can either be done before generating the images or afterwards when the nodes have been already deployed.
-In the second case the nodes will receive their configuration
+On the web interface each node's network setup may be configured.
+This can either be done before generating the images or afterwards when the nodes are already deployed.
+In the second case the nodes will get their configuration from one of their neighbor nodes if their configuration is already